dexSHARE (DEXSHARE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 dexSHARE Historical Price

-According to the latest data gathered on dexSHARE live price page, the current price of dexSHARE is 0.03967016USD.
-The circulating supply of dexSHARE(DEXSHARE) is 19.61K DEXSHARE , giving it a market capitalization of $777.83.
+According to the latest data gathered on dexSHARE live price page, the current price of dexSHARE is 0.03479346USD.
+The circulating supply of dexSHARE(DEXSHARE) is 19.61K DEXSHARE , giving it a market capitalization of $682.21.

 - 24-hour0.00%$ --$ --$ --